python/mypy/README.md

     $ pip install mypy-lang

-Depending on your configuration, you may have to `pip3`:
+Depending on your configuration, you may have to use `pip3`:

     $ pip3 install mypy-lang